The Apprenticeship of Duddy Kravitz (film): Plot

-However, when a piece of land comes up for sale, Duddy does not have enough money.
-He begs his father to get him an appointment with his friend Dingleman, "the Boy Wonder", a rich, successful businessman-cum-gangster who had equally humble beginnings.
-Dingleman turns down his request for a loan but later invites him to discuss his scheme on a train to New York.
-It turns out that Dingleman just wants a drug mule to unknowingly take the risk of smuggling heroin.
+When a piece of land comes up for sale, Duddy does not have enough money.
+He begs his father to get him an appointment with his friend Dingleman, a businessman-cum-gangster who had equally humble beginnings.
+Dingleman invites him to discuss his scheme on a train to New York but just wants a drug mule to unknowingly take the risk of smuggling heroin.

-On the train, Duddy meets good-natured Virgil and offers to buy his pinball machines, which are illegal in the United States.
-When Virgil shows up, Duddy does not have enough money to pay him, so Duddy hires Virgil as a truck driver, even though he has epilepsy.
+On the train, Duddy meets Virgil and offers to buy his pinball machines, which are illegal in the United States.
+Duddy does not have enough money to pay him, so he hires Virgil as a truck driver, even though he has epilepsy.
 Virgil has a seizure while driving and crashes; he is left paralyzed from the waist down.
-Duddy is distraught and guilt-ridden.
 Blaming Duddy, Yvette leaves him to care for Virgil.

-Duddy becomes alarmed when Dingleman finds out about his lake.
 When the last piece of property Duddy needs comes on the market, Dingleman bids for it.
-Desperate, Duddy forges Virgil's signature on a cheque to buy the land, leading to a final rupture with Yvette and Virgil.
+Desperate, Duddy forges Virgil's signature on a cheque to buy the land, leading to a rupture with Yvette and Virgil.

-Undeterred, Duddy proudly takes Max, Lenny, and his grandfather to see his property.
+Duddy takes Max, Lenny, and his grandfather to see his property.
 When Dingleman shows up to offer to raise the financing for its development, Duddy mocks him.
 Duddy's grandfather, however, refuses to pick out a plot for his farm, as Yvette told him what Duddy did to get it.
-Duddy tries but fails to reconcile with Yvette, and she tells him that she never wants to see him again.
+Duddy fails to reconcile with Yvette, who never wants to see him again.
 In the final scene, Duddy has risen far enough that he can run a tab at the local diner, and his father boasts about how his son made it.